File Locking (FREE)

 Default branch file and directory locks (PREMIUM)

-Default branch file and directory locks only apply to the default branch set in
+Default branch file and directory locks only apply to the default branch set in the project's settings.

 Lock a file or a directory